Settling Your Divorce & Family Law Case

 4. Mediation.
 Private mediation can be an excellent alternative to reaching a settlement.
 This can be a bit more expensive since you will be paying both your attorney’s time for preparation and attendance at the mediation as well as your share of the mediator’s expenses.
 This assumes you have an attorney.
 You and the other party can also hire a mediator to help you settle your issues if you do not have an attorney.

-If the only issues you have regarding legal decision making / legal custody and/or parenting time, you may want to try the mediation program through the Court’s Conciliation Services (see the Superior court and/or Maricopa.gov websites regarding COVID guidelines and whether such Court mediation services are available).
+If the only issues you have is legal decision making / legal custody and/or parenting time, you may want to try the mediation program through the Court’s Conciliation Services (see the Superior court and/or Maricopa.gov websites regarding COVID guidelines and whether such Court mediation services are currently available).
 However, if you have financial issues the parties may need to retain a private mediator.
-Private mediators are not cheap.
-They generally charge between $275 to $550 per hour for their time.
-However, if you hire a skilled mediator who can help you and the other party settle the case you will likely save thousands of dollars in attorney fees and costs.
-Mediation is a confidential proceeding (i.e. other than any signed settlement agreements themselves, whatever is discussed during mediation stays at mediation).
+Private mediators generally charge between $275 to $550 per hour for their time.
+However, if you hire a skilled mediator who can help you and the other party settle the case you will likely save thousands of dollars in attorney fees and other costs.
+Mediation is a confidential proceeding (i.e. other than any signed settlement agreements, whatever is discussed during mediation stays at mediation).

 Procedural Issues Regarding Settlement Agreements

-The main procedural rules regarding settlement agreements are set forth in Rule 69, Arizona Rules of Family Law Procedure and Arizona Revised Statute Section 25-317.
-Both the rule and statute provide that written agreements signed by the parties and/or their attorneys (or agreements placed upon the record before the assigned judge) are presumed to be binding.
+The main procedural rules regarding settlement agreements in divorce and other family law cases are set forth in Rule 69, Arizona Rules of Family Law Procedure and Arizona Revised Statute Section 25-317.
+Both the rule and statute provide that written agreements signed by the parties and/or their attorneys (or agreements placed upon the record before a court reporter or the assigned judge) are presumed to be binding.
 Although there are some situations that a party may be able to contest written settlement agreements after the fact, one needs to have a legally recognized reason (such as fraud), and may assume the risk of having to pay the other party’s attorney fees if such challenge is unreasonable or unsuccessful.

 In situations where a settlement agreement is approved by the Court and/or incorporated into a final order or decree, it can even be more difficult to challenge a settlement agreement after the fact.
 There are also time limitations to making such challenge (i.e. no more than six months from the entry of the order or decree approving the settlement agreement in most cases).